charanpald/APGL/docs/index.rst

 - Sourceforge `here <http://sourceforge.net/projects/apythongraphlib/>`_
 - The Python Package Index (PyPI) `here <http://pypi.python.org/pypi/apgl/>`_

-The changelog is on the Sourceforge site.
 To use this library, you must have `Python <http://www.python.org/>`_, `NumPy <http://numpy.scipy.org/>`_ and `SciPy <http://www.scipy.org/>`_.
 The code has been verified on Python 2.7.2, Numpy 1.5.1 and Scipy 0.9.0, but should work with other versions.
 The automatic testing routine requires Python 2.7 or later, or the `unittest2 <http://pypi.python.org/pypi/unittest2/>`_ testing framework for Python 2.3-2.6 .

+The source code repository is available `here <https://github.com/charanpald/APGL>`_ for those that want the bleeding edge, or are interested in development.

 Installation
 -------------